Achievement gaps in the United States: Proposed solutions

-Government-based as well as independent organizations focusing on education or LGBT issues have proposed solutions to improving the experiences of LGBT youth in schools.
-One such solution is the inclusion of LGBT-related subjects in a school's curriculum, shown to improve LGBT youths' performance in school.
-When surveyed, school personnel in California, Massachusetts, and Minnesota ranked lesson plans as the top need in addressing LGBT concerns.
-The Sexuality Information and Education Council of the United States proposes including LGBT curriculum in school health and sex education classes.
+Government-based as well as independent organizations focusing on education or LGBTQ issues have proposed solutions to improving the experiences of LGBTQ youth in schools.
+One such solution is the inclusion of LGBTQ-related subjects in a school's curriculum, shown to improve LGBTQ youths' performance in school.
+When surveyed, school personnel in California, Massachusetts, and Minnesota ranked lesson plans as the top need in addressing LGBTQ concerns.
+The Sexuality Information and Education Council of the United States proposes including LGBTQ curriculum in school health and sex education classes.
 Their proposed curriculum would aim to teach students, over the course of their K–12 education, to understand sexual orientation as well as gender roles, and treat others with respect, among other key concepts.
 However, many states in the U.S. including Alabama, Texas, Arizona, and others, have laws explicitly prohibiting the inclusion of homosexuality in education.
 Alabama and Texas laws even require teachers to refrain from presenting homosexuality as an acceptable lifestyle.
-Significant opposition to changing these statutes exist in these states, preventing the inclusion of LGBT curriculum.
+Significant opposition to changing these statutes exist in these states, preventing the inclusion of LGBTQ curriculum.

-The NEA recommends the inclusion of specific school policies protecting LGBT from harassment and bullying.
-LGBT students in Massachusetts who attend schools with safety policies explicitly regarding LGBT students are 3.5 times more likely to make A and B grades than LGBT youth in other schools.
-Additionally, student organizations such as gay-straight alliances (GSAs) can improve the experience of LGBT youth in schools.
-Even when LGBT students do not participate in their school's GSA, the very presence of the organization can reduce threat and injury of LGBT students by one-third, and reduce LGBT suicide attempts by almost 50%.
-LGBT students in Massachusetts schools with GSAs were twice as likely to earn A and B grades than LGBT students in schools without GSAs.
+The NEA recommends the inclusion of specific school policies protecting LGBTQ from harassment and bullying.
+LGBTQ students in Massachusetts who attend schools with safety policies explicitly regarding LGBTQ students are 3.5 times more likely to make A and B grades than LGBTQ youth in other schools.
+Additionally, student organizations such as gay-straight alliances (GSAs) can improve the experience of LGBTQ youth in schools.
+Even when LGBTQ students do not participate in their school's GSA, the very presence of the organization can reduce threat and injury of LGBTQ students by one-third, and reduce LGBTQ suicide attempts by almost 50%.
+LGBTQ students in Massachusetts schools with GSAs were twice as likely to earn A and B grades than LGBTQ students in schools without GSAs.